DonnervS/grimheim-rules/rules/game-rules.md

 When a model is in base contact with a Loot Site, it may spend one action to Interact with it in order to loot the object.

-- Each model may only loot each Loot Site once per game.
-Roll on the Equipment Table on page \<?\> to determine which item is found.
+- A Loot Site can be looted once per game.
+Roll on the Equipment on page 64 to determine which item is found.
 - In the standard Encounter mission, all Objectives count as Loot Sites.
 Other missions may specify additional or alternative Loot Sites in their mission briefing.

 <!-- -->